 Kosta Zivanovic finished School for Engineering Management with the GPA 9.51.
 He finished two modules Management in High Technologies and Management in Creative Industries.
 Kosta was very active student in his extra curriculum activities.
 He was one of the founders and president of the University Club for UNESCO, first Youth UNESCO Network organization in South-Eastern Europe.
 Kosta was leader of the educational project UNESCO Network School for Economic and Social Development, which was intended for students who are interested in complementing their knowledge by following the programme of lectures held by renowned lecturers from prestigious world universities (Harvard, Cambridge, Oxford, Sorbonne and etc.).

-Polina Liubomirova is currently an MPhil Technology Policy student at Judge Business School, University of Cambridge.
+Polina Liubomirova is currently an MPhil Technology Policy student at Cambridge Judge Business School, University of Cambridge.
 She graduated from Leiden University with BA Degree in International Studies specialising in East Asia.
 While doing an exchange studies at the University of Hong Kong, Polina started focusing on energy policy, the topic that later became the focus of research on Energy Policy in China and Its Diversification Prospects.
 Moreover, Poina is intending to extend energy policy issues into the domain of urban planning and smart cities.

 Aleksandra is an MPhil candidate in Technology Policy at Cambridge Judge Business School.
 She graduated with BA Hons with distinction from Land Economy Department last year, having researched policy solutions in the software development sector.
 Aleksandra developed an interest in sustainable business models as a Global Sustainability Analyst at Rolls-Royce, having won the Female Undergraduate of the Year Award in 2015.
 She wants to combine her passions for new technologies, business and policy to broaden understanding of the economics of AI and its implications for the sustainable future.

-We are delighted to confirm that this year's Conference will be held at the Judge Business School, University of Cambridge, Trumpington St, Cambridge CB2 1AG, UK
+We are delighted to confirm that this year's Conference will be held at the Cambridge Judge Business School, University of Cambridge, Trumpington St, Cambridge CB2 1AG, UK